Cooperation and entrepreneurship make the Northern Netherlands the energy region

 Staff

 Groningen has everything it needs to remain the gas traffic circle of Europe, but a different type of gas: hydrogen.
 The infrastructure is already in the ground, the knowledge is still there.
 That knowledge must remain, or rather grow.
 And that is a serious challenge, perhaps the greatest in the entire plan for Groningen to remain or become the energy region.
 It has been calculated that the energy transition will create some 20,000 jobs in the North.
-But who is going to fill those vacancies?
+But who is going to fill those job vacancies?

 There is already a significant shortage in technical occupations.
 And then numerous other specialists are needed.
 Sociologists, lawyers, psychologists, they are all needed.
 Good news: the number of students in Groningen has increased in recent years, which implies that more talent will enter the labor market in the coming years.
 They must stay "here," however.